dojo/docs/dijit/Tree-examples.rst

       data-dojo-props="openOnClick:true, model:continentModel, showRoot:false, persist:false"></div>
     <div data-dojo-type="dijit.form.Button" data-dojo-props="onClick:selectNode}">Highlight the node!</div>

-One problem with using 'path' is that you must know the full path to the node in your data your are trying to select.
+One problem with using 'path' is that you must know the full path to the node in your data you are trying to select.

 The following example contains workaround code for this problem, as well as an example call to tree.set('path').
 If you already know the full path to the tree node you want to highlight, you can simply call tree.set('path').